relup-dev/.github/.github/pull_request_template.md

 ### What is the purpose of this PR?
 - Adds a new feature
 - Fixes an issue [Provide issue link if available]
+- List all the changes so that PR is easily reviewable

 ---

 ## Type of change
 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that causes existing functionality to change)
+- [ ] Breaking change (fix or feature that causes existing functionality to change) ie. changing of exisiting variables/return values
 - [ ] Documentation update

 ---